flumadi/PLP-2025-Database-Final-Project/README.md

     CONSTRAINT chk_return_date CHECK (return_date IS NULL OR return_date >= borrow_date)
 );

--- 📂 SAMPLE DATA INSERTION
+## 📂 SAMPLE DATA INSERTION
+Below is a provided sample of data you could use to get to be familiar with and interact with the database codes and queries

 -- Add sample books
 INSERT INTO books (title, author, isbn, publication_year, genre, total_copies, available_copies)
 VALUES